 To apply to become a Volunteer at North Shore University Hospital, please contact us at (516) 562-4947.
 The volunteer office is open 7 days a week from 9am to 5pm.

-Please mail all applications to the following address:
+Please scan/email, fax, or mail all applications to any of the following:

 North Shore University Hospital